• Facebook

 • 2 cup large tomato peeled, seeded and chopped (about 4 large tomatoes)

-• ½ teaspoon sugar white, granulated
+• ½ teaspoon sugar (white, granulated) white, granulated

 • 1 tablespoons olive oil